Peter Bergen: Books

+Michiko Kakutani of the New York Times wrote that The Longest War is an "essential book" that provides a "succinct and compelling overview" of the war on terror.
+Thomas E. Ricks, also writing for the New York Times, declares that Bergen "covers it all," adding, "For years, I tried to read every new novel about how 9/11 affected our lives.
+None of the novels were as effective or moving as The Longest War, which is a history of our time."

 Bergen's 2012 New York Times bestseller was Manhunt: The Ten-Year Search for Bin Laden From 9/11 to Abbottabad.
 The Washington Post named Manhunt one of the best non-fiction books of 2012, and The Guardian named it one of the key books on Islamist extremism.
 It was the 2012 Sunday Times (UK) Current Affairs Book of the Year.
 The book was awarded the Overseas Press Club Cornelius Ryan Award for best non-fiction book of 2012 on international affairs.
-Manhunt was the basis of the HBO documentary film, "Manhunt", which premiered at the Sundance Film Festival and won the Emmy award for Outstanding Documentary in 2013.
-Bergen was Executive Producer of the film.
+The book was the basis of the HBO documentary film, Manhunt: The Search for Bin Laden, which premiered at the Sundance Film Festival winning the Grand Jury Prize Sundance 2013 and won the Emmy award for Outstanding Documentary in 2013.
+Bergen was the Executive Producer of the film.
 He was awarded the Stephen Ambrose History Award in 2014.